byte-power/jsonpress/README.md

 let schema = {
     type: 'info',
     title: 'Tips',
-    description: 'It shows the available standard elements with all displayable options enabled, such as description and infoText.'
+    description: 'It shows the available standard elements with all displayable options enabled' };
-};
 ```